A bone scan is an imaging test used to diagnose bone diseases and find out how severe they are.

-Test results are considered normal if the radiotracer moves evenly throughout all the bones.
+Test results are considered normal if the radiotracer is present evenly throughout all the bones.

 Bone scan findings must be compared with other imaging studies, in addition to clinical information.
-Your health care provider will discuss any abnormal findings with you.
+Your provider will discuss any abnormal findings with you.

 Risks related to the bone radiotracer are rare, but may include: